 Besides SEO, other major Digital marketing components include:

 - Pay-per click advertising (PPC)

 - Content marketing

 Because full impact in SEO can only be achieved when SEO is integrated into your overall Digital marketing strategy.

 And Smart Insights outline 4 practical ways to do so.

-Ultimately: Understand that SEO is not a ‘stand-alone’ activity and that many areas of Digital Marketing drive and influence SEO performance.
+Takeaway: Understand that SEO is not a ‘stand-alone’ activity, and that many areas of Digital marketing drive / influence SEO performance.

 Craft an effective SEO strategy and you increase chances of maximum visibility, traffic and return on investment for your business.